yoanisgil/tyk_quickstart/README.md

 ### To enable the portal:

 - Go to the APIs section
-- In each API that is greyed out, edit it and replace `localhost` in the Target URL with `tyk_dashboard.tyk_dashboard.docker`
+- In each API that is greyed out, edit it and replace `localhost` in the Target URL with `ambassador_1`
 - Save each API

 This will reload the proxies and enable the custom portal domain you have specified to proxy via Tyk Gateway to the appropriate configuration in the dashboard, obviously make sure that your portal domain is pointing at your docker instance.